BOMBA for Authentic Italian & Masterly Mexican Menu In Heart of National Capital | Restaurant Review

 Bomba’s menu offers you a wide range of Pizzas, Tacos which are staple and absolutely worth having again and again.
 Some of the signature dishes include ‘The Hottie” a pizza, which is packed to the brim, with pepperoni, chorizo, hot honey, and red jalapenos, the pork carnitas tacos with pineapple salsa and salsa macha, The vodka battered fish tacos with avocado puree and agua chile.
 The take on Mexican street corn with the charred corn taco, topped with sesame seeds and cotija cheese.
 The Pici Cacio E Pepe pasta is rustic and not to be missed if you love the Italian classic.

 After all that food, it’d make sense that there was little room for dessert.
 Except I’m nothing if not determined.
 The Baked Cremw Brulee Cheesecake with Vanilla bean and seasonal berries tastes scrumptious.
-If you are a balanced and rational eater then you can opt for Bomba S’more is for you.
+If you are a balanced and rational eater then Bomba S’more is for you.

 BOMBA is a vibrant local spot where guests can enjoy delicious food and drinks in a relaxed pet-friendly environment.
 A must-try!